Indivisibility and uniform computational strength: Abstract

 \section{Abstract}

 A countable structure is indivisible if for every coloring with finite range there is a monochromatic isomorphic subcopy of the structure.
-Each indivisible structure $\calS$ naturally corresponds to an indivisibility problem $\Ind\calS$, which outputs such a subcopy given a presentation and coloring.
-We investigate the Weihrauch complexity of the indivisibility problems for two structures: the rational numbers $\Q$ as a linear order, and the equivalence relation $\Eqinf$ with countably many equivalence classes each having countably many members.
-We separate the Weihrauch degrees of both $\Ind\Q$ and $\Ind\Eqinf$ from several benchmark problems, showing in particular that $\CN \vertW \Ind\Q$ and hence $\Ind\Q$ is strictly weaker than the problem of finding an interval in which some color is dense for a given coloring of $\Q$; and that the Weihrauch degree of $\Ind\Eqinf_k$ is strictly between those of $\SRT^2_k$ and $\RT^2_k$, where $\Ind\calS_k$ is the restriction of $\Ind\calS$ to $k$-colorings.
+Each indivisible structure naturally corresponds to an indivisibility problem which outputs such a subcopy given a presentation and coloring.
+We investigate the Weihrauch complexity of the indivisibility problems for two structures: the rational numbers $\mathbb{Q}$ as a linear order, and the equivalence relation $\mathscr{E}$ with countably many equivalence classes each having countably many members.
+We separate the Weihrauch degrees of both corresponding indivisibility problems from several benchmarks, showing in particular that the indivisibility problem for $\mathbb{Q}$ cannot solve the problem of finding a monochromatic rational interval given a coloring for which there is one; and that the Weihrauch degree of the indivisibility problem for $\mathscr{E}$ is strictly between those of $\mathsf{RT}^2$ and $\mathsf{SRT}^2$, two widely studied variants of Ramsey's theorem for pairs whose reverse-mathematical separation was open until recently.